wenzelm/slidr-sloppr/README.md

 Final results are written to the directory `3-results-[suffix]` inside the specified output directory.
 The suffix of the directory name summarises the specified parameters to allow for convenient parameter sweeps within the same output directory, for example `slidr_toy_data/3-results-x1.0-l8-e1-R80-DGT-S.{20,60}AT{4,6}G-L35-AAG-O10`

-- `SL.tsv`: tab-delimited table summarising SL sequence, read coverage, numbers of SL RNA genes, numbers of SL *trans*-spliced genes, numbers of stem loops and structure stability statistics from [RNAFold](https://www.tbi.univie.ac.at/RNA/RNAfold.1.html) (MFE frequency and ensemble diversity)
+- `SL.tsv`: tab-delimited table summarising SL sequence, read coverage, numbers of SL RNA genes, numbers of SL *trans*-spliced genes (acceptor sites), numbers of stem loops and structure stability statistics from [RNAFold](https://www.tbi.univie.ac.at/RNA/RNAfold.1.html) (MFE frequency and ensemble diversity)
 - `raw.tsv`: same as `SL.tsv`, but including singleton SLs (defined by only a single read and/or spliced to only a single gene).
 - `SL.fa`: all SL sequences in FASTA format
 - `SL_RNA_genes.fa`: all SL RNA gene sequences in FASTA format